 I will evaluate your performance in the class in four ways.
-These include: 1) an annotated bibliography on your policy study area; 2) a eight to ten page essay of the key debates in your policy study area or the key positions of your interest group; 3) an exam covering the readings and class lectures; and 4) an in-class group presentation on your policy research area and how it contributes to the broader debate on comprehensive immigration reform.
+These include: 1) an annotated bibliography on your policy study area; 2) an eight to ten page essay of the key debates in your policy study area or the key positions of your interest group; 3) an exam covering the readings and class lectures; and 4) an in-class group presentation on your policy research area and how it contributes to the broader debate on comprehensive immigration reform.

 1) Annotated Bibliography: Identify at least eight sources relevant to the topic of your policy study group and write a description of no more than two paragraphs for each citation on the relevance of this source and the its contribution to the current immigration debate.
-Ideally, some of these sources will be scholarly, some journalistic, and some from advocacy organizations (though I realize that scholarly sources may be hard to find for some of the policy study areas).
+These sources should come from a variety of publications.
+Some of these sources will be scholarly, some journalistic, and some from advocacy organizations (though I realize that scholarly sources may be hard to find for some of the policy study areas).
 I will reward students who include scholarly, journalistic, and advocacy sources in their annotated bibliographies.

-The annotated bibliography will be due in Drop Box, prior to the start of class on January 22.
+The annotated bibliography will be due in Drop Box, prior to the start of class on April 20.
 It will account for 10 percent of your final grade.